 1992 – 2004

 In 1992, the team changed its logo for the second time.
-The basis of the logo included the letters “EBM,” which were present on the previous logo and were placed on a classic white baseball (ball).
-The ball itself is inside a red-blue ring, on which the full name of the team, “Montreal Expos,” is written.
+The new logo incorporated the letters “EBM,” which were present in the previous logo, and placed them on a classic white baseball (ball).
+The ball is inside a red-blue ring on which the team’s full name, “Montreal Expos,” is written.

 2005 – 2010

-The Washington Nationals changed the team’s name, and accordingly, the concept of the logo changed.
+The Washington Nationals changed their team’s name, and the logo’s concept changed accordingly.
 The main part is occupied by the inscription “Nationals” in white with a red-blue outline, and above it, the word “Washington” in white with a red background.
-Under the inscription, a white baseball is visible, around which there is a blue ring with nine white stars.
+Under the inscription, a white baseball is visible, and around it is a blue ring with nine white stars.

 2011 – today

-The red letter “W” is placed in the center of the emblem on a white background and surrounded by a thin blue line.
+The red letter “W” is placed in the center of the emblem on a white background surrounded by a thin blue line.
 The central ring represents a ball.
-It is surrounded by two lines of different colors, forming a wide space with the team’s name.
+Two lines of different colors surround it, forming a wide space with the team’s name.
 Five-pointed stars separate the words.
-The modern version is a mirror reflection of the 1992 version, where the franchise name is simply replaced.
+The modern version mirrors the 1992 version, in which the franchise name is simply replaced.

 Washington Nationals: Interesting Facts